RunMat

 How is RunMat's agent different from the MATLAB Agentic Toolkit?

-RunMat's runtime is open source under MIT and runs without a MATLAB license.
+RunMat's runtime is open source under Apache 2.0 and runs without a MATLAB license.
 MathWorks documents the Agentic Toolkit as skills plus a MATLAB MCP Core Server connection to a local MATLAB installation and a supported third-party agent.
 The MCP Core Server exposes five built-in tools for static analysis, code evaluation, file execution, test execution, and toolbox detection; MathWorks also says MCP servers must not be shared by multiple users.
 RunMat ships the agent and runtime together in the browser, so the agent can inspect RunMat workspace variables, tensor shapes, and plot scenes directly.

 Can I run my existing MATLAB scripts in RunMat?